AdTech1001/clicktracker/README.md

 ## Demo
 A working demo project is deployed on GAE.
 API explorer is available on https://clicktracker-mb.appspot.com/_ah/api/explorer

-When invoking calls always use **Execute without oath**.
+When invoking calls always use **Execute without OAuth**.
 Use the *apiKey* property to authenticate. apiKey: dog2dog

 ## Deploying to App Engine
 Edit *pom.xml* and configure the `app.id` property.
 From project root run:
 ```
 mvn appengine:update
 ```
+If using Eclipse, *Run as->Maven build->Update application*.

 Test the deployment with the API explorer: `https://<your-google-app-id>.appspot.com/_ah/api/explorer`

 ## Local development environment